Inverse limit of algebras #

 The lift map $\varprojlim_j B_j\to\varprojlim_i A_i$ is unique.

-defined over the same index set are isomorphic,
+If A i and B i defined over the same index set are isomorphic,

 then their inverse limits are also isomorphic.